 I’m going to be ordering a Diet Coke and I just want to make sure that everything in that is local.
 It is right?
 And what about the salt?
 I didn’t realize that was being mined locally these days.
 Oh, and are you saying that none of your spices come from outside the area either?

-But instead, I simply ordered a baked pretzel, a shrimp po’ boy (there is no way the shrimp could have been local) a chocolate chip cookie (no way the cocoa that went into the chocolate could have been local) and my proverbial Diet Coke, or as I say in China.
+But instead, I simply ordered a baked pretzel, a shrimp po’ boy (there is no way the shrimp could have been local) a chocolate chip cookie (no way the cocoa that went into the chocolate could have been local) and my proverbial Diet Coke, or as I say in China, my Jen-He Cola.
 And again, I want to emphasize that the food was great.

 But here’s the thing.
 How much of today’s emphasis on local foods is a reaction to China?
 I think a lot and I say that because the rise in that emphasis corresponds pretty closely with the rise in food imports from China.
 What do you-all think about this?
 Has the influx in Chinese products (not just food) coming to America influenced the rise in localism and even the increasing desire among young people to be farmers?
 Ludington and Muskegon and Grand Rapids all have super high quality and well known local breweries.
 My home town of Kalamazoo produces Bell’s Beer, considered by many to be the best in the US.
 Is the turn to craft breweries and craft distilleries in the US also a reaction to China?
 At least in part?
 I never took a single sociology class, so I’m qualified to say that I think it is.

 Kurt and I had a nice lunch and then we took a long walk around Muskegon, talking about China nearly the whole time.
 Though our conversation ran the gamut of China topics, we probably spent the most time on the following: